cmaureir/progra-alma/lectures/week5/lecture19.rst

 * `chain()` function

-  The ``chain()`` function from the itertools module, give us the possibility to iterate over a certain numbers of Python object, does not matter if the objects are `lists`, `tuples`, `strings` etc.
+  The ``chain()`` function from the itertools module, gives us the possibility to iterate over a certain number of Python objects, it does not matter if the objects are `lists`, `tuples`, `strings` etc.

   The following examples show their functionality::